raghav1086/news-app/README.md

 # Description off the project

-This is a simple news app created using react and redux.
+This is a simple news app created using React and Redux.

 ## Up and running the app
 In the project directory, run in your terminal `npm install` and then `npm start`